“You can’t always get what you want. But if you try sometimes you might find you get what you need.” — The Rolling Stones

 - Location (live within driving distance, willing to relocate, willing to relocate with relocation assistance only, only willing to work remotely)

-- Salary required within acceptable range
+- Salary required within the acceptable range

 - Relevant experience